gravitational/predicate-lang/spec.md

 For micro-interpreter.
 Load the interpreter state when database updates for internal systems, provide a small interpreter shell to manipulate the database for fun and debugging (e.g. read-only).

+## Developer and Deployment life cycle

+Predicate comes with a programming environment - users can create in memory transactional databases and write full programs in rust before creating new policies.

+Users can verify their policies using Z3 SMT solver before commiting them to production.

+Users can create policies in "trace" mode that does not apply policies, but logs the result of their evaluation, so they can push policies to production and observe their possible behavior.

+Users can roll out staged deployment of policies, observing their behavior on a subset on the infrastructure.

+It should be fun to use Predicate in production and staging.

 ## Extensions

 TODO: work in progress